mschoch/Android-Couchbase/README.markdown

 Now that your project supports Couchbase, starting Cocuhbase is accomplished by adding a few things to your application's Main Activity.

-1. Create an instance of ICouchbaseDelegate
+1. Create an instance of ICouchbaseDelegate, you can implement these methods to respond to Couchbase events

 <pre>
     private final ICouchbaseDelegate mCallback = new ICouchbaseDelegate.Stub() {